Artezaru/pycvcam/docs/source/index.rst

 Description of the package
 --------------------------

-Python Computer Vision Cameras Operations and Models
+Python Computer Vision Cameras transformations and models.

+.. include:: ../../pycvcam/resources/definition.rst

+These notations are used throughout the documentation.

 Contents
 --------